 Parents looking for something more in their children’s entertainment are in luck.
 We’re currently living through a board game renaissance.
 New games come out yearly that help children develop skills in STEM, strategy, and executive functions.
 Less about luck and more about engaging with core mechanics, these games challenge children to plan their moves around probability, cause and effect, and reading other players.

 Two quick notes on our thought process.
-First, to keep this family friendly, every game here can be played with at least four players.
+First, to keep this family-friendly, every game here can be played with at least four players.
 This means otherwise excellent board games like Go and Chess will be absent.
 The games also need to be playable by the average 10-year-old.
 Sorry, Twilight Imperium.
-We love you, but your table-top spread is too intimidating for this list.
+We love you, but your tabletop spread is too intimidating for this list.

 Settlers of Catan

 Settlers of Catan is Monopoly done right.
 The game tasks players with settling the island of Catan by securing the resources to build roads and settlements.
 Children must plan around the probability that they can extract the resources necessary to meet their rural-planning goals.
 If they can’t extract a resource, they’ll need to trade with others in nonzero-sum deals.
-Unlike Monopoly, Settlers’ mechanics prevent a single Uncle Pennybags from hording everything for himself.
+Unlike Monopoly, Settlers’ mechanics prevent a single Uncle Pennybags from hoarding everything for himself.

 Yet, Settlers’ best quality is its infinite replayability.
 The game’s board features hexagonal tiles that can be rearranged to keep the experience fresh, and its many expansions add new gameplay elements.
-This requires children to master the the game’s mechanics, not its exploits.
+This requires children to master the game’s mechanics, not its exploits.

-“[Settlers is] teaching Americans that board games don’t have to be either predictable fluff aimed at kids or competitive, hyperintellectual pastimes for eggheads,” wrote Wired magazine.
+“[Settlers is] teaching Americans that board games don’t have to be either predictable fluff aimed at kids or competitive, hyper-intellectual pastimes for eggheads,” wrote Wired magazine.
 “Through the complex, artful dance of algorithms and probabilities lurking at its core, Settlers manages to be effortlessly fun, intuitively enjoyable, and still intellectually rewarding.”

 Parents of younger children should consider Catan Junior.
-This reimagining reduces the complexity of trading and building, while maintaining the core principles.
+This reimagining reduces the complexity of trading and building while maintaining the core principles.
 It even includes the one thing the other games on this list lack: a ghost pirate.

 In Evolution, players shepherd an entire species through its evolutionary history in the hopes of staving off extinction.
 To do so, they’ll need to evolve the species’ traits to meet ecological limitations while outmaneuvering their opponents’ ever-adapting beasties.

-The game introduces children to biological concepts, such as adaptations and evolutionary arms race, with an airy excitement that’s certainly lighter than a textbook.
+The game introduces children to biological concepts, such as adaptations and the evolutionary arms race, with an airy excitement that’s certainly lighter than a textbook.

 “Evolution features sophisticated biology.
 Traits can be put together in a dizzying array of combinations, so each game can be very different.
 The theme of evolution is not just tacked on: it drives play,” writes Stuart West, professor of evolutionary biology at the University of Oxford, for Nature.